icalledmyselfmoon/stemCNV_check_Read_the_docs/source/config_parameters.rst

 **Array definition**
 -------------

-•  Multiple arrays can be defined here, but arrays defined in global config saved in the cache are also available.
-The config file will take precedence over the global config, unless the file names here can not be used.
-Each array needs all required entries, but the `stemcnv-check make-staticdata` command will generate files marked as auto-generatable.
-By default both the files and an update to a global array definition file will be written into the cache directory (unless --no-cache is used).
-By default this file is at  ~/.cache/stemcnv-check/global_array_definitions.yaml.
-Once the array definitions are in the global file, you need to either delete the 'array_definition' block here or also update it with the information written out by `stemcnv-check make-staticdata` (which is the same as the entry written into the global array definition config), since this config takes precedence over the global file.

-•  If no global config was used during the `make-staticdata` run, i.e. due to the --no-cache flag the array definitions will instead be written to a local file, i.e. 'ExampleArray_config.yaml' in the current working directory.
-In this case you will need to copy the contents of that file into this one, or alternatively into a global array definition file, that can still be created.

 The config file (default: config.yaml) defines all settings for the analysis and inherits from the inbuilt default, as well as system-wide array definitions if those exist.
 While most of the settings can be left on default, the input files